xlibing/snntc-2023/README.md

 # snntc-2023
 spiking neural network with temporal coding: c++/cuda &amp; tensorflow ops

-This is the improved soruce code with c++ modules for the paper:
+This package provides improved source code with c++/cuda modules for the paper:

 S. Zhou, X. Li, Y. Chen, S. Chandrasekaran, and A. Sanyal, "Temporal-coded deep spiking neural network with easy training and robust performance," the Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI-21), Feb.
 2021.

 Please cite this paper if you find it this code useful.

 SNN-TC (spiking neural network with temporal coding) has special